ilshad/pedestal-introspector/README.md

 ## Known issues

-Google Chrome browser is only supported currently (version 0.1.0).
+Google Chrome Browser is only supported currently (in version 0.1.0).

 ## License